mission-young/LFS/chapter4.md

 ### Note

-Experience has shown that there is little to be gained from running the test suites in [Chapter 5](Linux%20From%20Scratch.html#chapter-temporary-tools).
+Experience has shown that there is little to be gained from running the test suites in [Constructing a Temporary System](chapter5.md).
 There can be no escaping the fact that the host system always exerts some influence on the tests in that chapter, often causing inexplicable failures.
-Because the tools built in [Chapter 5](Linux%20From%20Scratch.html#chapter-temporary-tools) are temporary and eventually discarded, we do not recommend running the test suites in [Chapter 5](Linux%20From%20Scratch.html#chapter-temporary-tools) for the average reader.
+Because the tools built in [Constructing a Temporary System](chapter5.md) are temporary and eventually discarded, we do not recommend running the test suites in [Constructing a Temporary System](chapter5.md) for the average reader.
 The instructions for running those test suites are provided for the benefit of testers and developers, but they are strictly optional.

 A common issue with running the test suites for Binutils and GCC is running out of pseudo terminals (PTYs).
 This can result in a high number of failing tests.
 This may happen for several reasons, but the most likely cause is that the host system does not have the `devpts` file system set up correctly.
 This issue is discussed in greater detail at [http://www.linuxfromscratch.org/lfs/faq.html#no-ptys](http://www.linuxfromscratch.org/lfs/faq.html#no-ptys).